-Now the interactive multimedia product for the health club client has been produced, you need to consider whether you have met all the requirements of the initial brief.
+Now the interactive multimedia product for your local tourism board has been produced, you need to consider whether you have met all the requirements of the initial brief.
 You will also need to review the overall quality of the product, and identify any improvements that could be made.